 If you experience any of these symptoms, call your health care team and go to Labor and Delivery (L&D) for further evaluation.
 For further information on the signs, symptoms and management of preterm labor please visit the Mayo Clinic or the March of Dimes.

 Now is the time to begin making lists, refreshing your wardrobe and planning on your baby’s necessities.
 You will now know whether to shop for pink or blue!

 Do you shop online?
 Will you be using an online registry?
-If you would support PAK, please visit one of PAK’s two favorite charitable shopping destinations.
+If you would support PAK, please visit PAK’s favorite charitable shopping destination.
 It’s so simple!